-Please refer to Graduate Nurse/Midwife Program Match (GNMP Match) – PMCV (Postgraduate Medical Council of Victoria) for eligibility criteria and details http://computermatching.pmcv.com.au/index.cfm
+Please refer to Graduate Nurse/Midwife Program Match (GNMP Match) – PMCV - Allocation and Placement Service for eligibility criteria and details: https://allocations.pmcv.com.au/

-I have already completed my degree.
+I completed my degree last year.
 Am I still eligible to apply?

 I am an interstate or international applicant.
 Am I eligible to apply?

-You must be eligible to apply through to computer match in order to apply for our graduate program.
-Check eligibility criteria at http://computermatching.pmcv.com.au/index.cfm
+You must meet the PMCV - Allocation and Placement Service eligibility criteria to apply for our graduate program.
+Check eligibility criteria at https://allocations.pmcv.com.au/

-You must address your letter to the person by name and title who appears in the advertisement for the Graduate Nurse Program.
+You must address your letter to the person by name and title who appears in the advertisement for the Graduate Programs.

 Where do I send my application?

-Applications are only accepted online on our website http://djhs.recruitmenthub.com.au/Vacancies/
+Applications are only accepted online via our website https://djhs.recruitmenthub.com.au/Vacancies/

 A certified true copy is an exact duplicate of the original document which has been sighted by an authorised signatory, and signed off as a “true copy”.
-The wording must say “This is a certified true copy" and signed.
-All pages need to be certified in this way even if the document is 10 pages long.
+The wording must say “This is a certified true copy of the original" and signed.

 In Australia there are a range of persons authorised to certify documentation.
 AHPRA has a comprehensive list of authorised officers along with the signatory requirements online: https://www.ahpra.gov.au/Registration/Registration-Process/Certifying-Documents.aspx

 When will I be notified if I have been successful with an interview?